Saad10922/Coursera-React-Basic-Assignment/README.md

-# 🧮 Simplest Working Calculator
+# 🧮 Simplem Working Calculator

 This is a basic React-based calculator built as part of a Coursera assignment.
 The app allows you to perform simple arithmetic operations like addition, subtraction, multiplication, and division using a single input field.